Expert advice on new construction purchases

-When driving through newer developments hunting new construction, having an experienced Realtor at your side is vital. is here to help you navigate the sea of new homes today to locate one that's been built for your family.
+If you're touring newer developments seeking new construction, having the right agent at your side is crucial. will help you navigate the sea of new homes today to pick one that's right for your family.

 You can always ask for assistance in other ways when purchasing new construction.
 For example, closing costs are one way for you to save without lowering the price of the house.
-The same goes for amenities - ask for things an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
+The same goes for amenities - ask for things appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
 That can go the other way around, too.
-If upgrades are already in the contract, see if you can get the builder to take them out - you might be able to install them later yourself at a savings anyway.
+If upgrades are already in the plan, try to get the builder to remove them - you might be able to install them later yourself at a savings anyway.

 At Coldwell Banker Plourde Real Estate, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

 (207) 660-4007 to begin the search for your new home today.